 Muscle has a shape, a tone and is firm.

-Fat (adipose tissue) does not have a shape, a tone, and is not firm.
-Fat will jiggle and wobble.
+Fat (adipose tissue) does not have a shape, tone and is not firm.
+Therefore, fat will jiggle and wobble.

 If we want a toned body, we need to have more muscle and less fat.
-It means we need to build more muscle (hypertrophy) and get rid of the unwanted fat (adipose tissue) stores from our body.
-To achieve this, we have to work hard, eat right at the correct time and have enough rest and recovery periods.
+It means we need to build more muscle (hypertrophy) and remove the unwanted fat (adipose tissue) from our bodies.
+To achieve this, we have to work hard, eat right at the correct time and have enough rest and recovery.

 Impact on EMOTIONAL FITNESS:

-The goal is getting better and stronger, focusing on all the five components of fitness.
+The goal is to get better and stronger, focusing on all the five components of fitness.
 In return, it promises us so much, a lean-toned body, confidence, beauty, aesthetic appeal, health benefits, strength and so on.

-Women who are competitive bodybuilders appear manly not because they work out heavy but because they are on anabolic-androgenic steroids.
-Many female and male bodybuilders do not workout heavy as bodybuilding is not a strength sport.
+Competitive women bodybuilders appear manly not because they workout heavily but because they are on anabolic-androgenic steroids.
+Many female and male bodybuilders choose to not workout heavy as bodybuilding is not a strength sport.

 Strength is purely optional for a bodybuilder (whether male or female).

-Anabolic-androgenic steroids are drugs that are structurally related to the cyclic steroid ring system and have similar effects as testosterone in the body.
+Anabolic-androgenic steroids are structurally related to the cyclic steroid ring system and have similar effects as testosterone in the body.
 A side effect of this is the women who are on these drugs appear manly.
-Whether male or female, athletes can do whatever it takes to win.
+Whether male or female, athletes can do whatever it takes to win, including using steroids.

-A woman would always like pink, green, blue dumbbells rather than the conventional iron made equipment.
+Women like pink, green, blue coloured dumbbells rather than the conventional iron made equipment.
 The reason being, it feels feminine to use coloured dumbbells.

 If this is the fact, then why advertise differently?
 The answer lies in the perception of the target group.
 Gyms want to target the men who are associating themselves with bodybuilding and the women who are associating themselves with body toning, giving them the same exercises under different labels.
-It is just like in a toothpaste advertisement, unless people see a doctor advising on using a particular brand, most people would not trust the brand or use it.
+Like in a toothpaste advertisement, unless people see a doctor advising on using a particular brand, most people would not trust the brand or use it.